detectmylove/detectmylove/README.md

 - if you're here to start drama, i won't engage in it. sorry!
 - read rentry for more info!
 - also if you recognize my user: i don't support the person! i just really like the producer :]
-- bonus uhm. you may ask before calling me mari or using she/her (the former is super close to my deadname and the latter is because i'm not used to it yet but i'm trying to be!)
+- bonus uhm. you may ask before calling me ---- or using she/her (the former is super close to my deadname and the latter is because i'm not used to it yet but i'm trying to be!)